 (Warning: some values have been rounded for convenience in this table; * indicates a focal length not currently available in a format).

-Note that manufacturers do not tend to use horizontal angle of view in their specifications.
-Instead, they use diagonal angle of view (angle across the diagonal of the capture area).
+Note that manufacturers do not tend to use horizontal angle of view in their specifications as I do here.
+Instead, camera makers use diagonal angle of view (angle across the diagonal of the capture area).
 That's not the way photographers think, though.
 Anyone can figure out what 90 degrees horizontal is (about an 18mm FX lens), but I don't many that can figure out how to apply 100 degree diagonal (also 18mm FX), especially when we have differing aspect ratios (3:2, 4:3, etc.).